-White sand beaches, turquoise waters, vast wilderness and unrestricted adventure characterize Mozambique, Africa’s rising star.
+White sandy beaches, turquoise waters, vast wilderness, and unrestricted adventure characterize Mozambique, Africa’s rising star.
 With the conclusion of the civil war in 1992, this coastal country is rapidly rebuilding its prewar reputation as one of the continent’s gems.
 Unpolished yet ambitious, the beach, bush and all that is in between offer some of the finest opportunities to peer into some of Africa’s most untouched locations.

 In central Mozambique, attention shifts away from the coast and up into the mountains.
 Explore the route less traveled when hiking through the Chimanimani Mountains with local guides in search of forest elephants.
 Take game drives through Gorongosa National Park, and experience the reconstruction and rehabilitation of the country’s most promising park.
 Be sure to take a break from the lions and buffalo to explore Monta Gorongosa to the north, and to learn about the park’s history throughout the civil war.
 Then, cool down in Gurue while hiking through tea plantations in lush forests.

-Adventure really begins when moving into the remote north.
+The adventure really begins when moving into the remote north.
 Hire a local dhow to float through the turquoise and teal waters of the Quirimbas Archipelago.
-Take breaks from the sea on remote islands to sample fresh lobster, squid and octopus.
+Take breaks from the sea on remote islands to sample fresh lobster, squid, and octopus.
 Jump into the ocean with fins to explore some of the most colorful and diverse coral reefs on the eastern shores of Africa.
-Finally, dry off on Ibo Island, taking in the rich history with local historians covering the slave trade through colonialism to present day.
+Finally, dry off on Ibo Island, taking in the rich history with local historians covering the slave trade through colonialism to the present day.

 With lots of time, a healthy budget, a Portuguese dictionary, and a keen sense of adventure, any area of Mozambique surely will not disappoint.